Brussels Things To Do With Kids

 The Aquarium is divided into different areas, including the Amazonian forest, coral reef, shark tank, and penguin pool.
 Each location is created to closely resemble the creatures’ native environments, giving visitors an engaging and instructive experience.

-The Aquarium also provides lectures to teach visitors more about the ocean and its creatures, as well as engaging activities for kids, such as feeding the animals.
+The Aquarium also provides lectures to teach visitors more about the ocean and its creatures and engaging activities for kids, such as feeding the animals.
 The Aquarium also features a playground for kids who need to burn off some energy after a long day of aquarium visits.

 The Brussels Aquarium is open daily, and you can purchase admission tickets there.
 The Aquarium is wheelchair accessible and provides multilingual guided tours.